alenaifuino/dev-notes/django.md

 $ pip install "django>=1.11,<2.0" django-debug-toolbar "selenium<4"
 ```

 Install Pyscopg2 to connect to PostgreSQL Server.
-This assumes PostgreSQL has already been installed.
 ```shell
 $ pip install pyscopg2
 ```

-Once finished working with the virtual environment you can exit from it by deactivating
+Once finished working within the virtual environment you can exit by deactivating it
 ```shell
 $ deactivate
 ```